sfajfer/Master-of-Gu/chapters/05-Skills.md

 **Flying (Agi)** - A Gu Master may live his entire life without taking to the skies, but to those that do, this skill is a necessity.
 Without a decent flying skill, a Gu Master can be easier to hit in the air than they would be on the ground.

 The source of your flight tells you how many meters you can move per turn.
-When flying, unless otherwise stated by the flight source, you

 ### **Refinement (Wis)**
 Even with a complete recipe, refining Gu is an arduous process, requiring precision and constant vigilance.
 When refinement fails it triggers a backlash which can hurt or even kill you and your Gu.
 Your refinement skill determines how complex of recipes you can follow, and how often your refinement fails.